Travel the globe on a thrilling ancient adventure

 But mostly this collection is an outstanding introduction to children's books.

 As any collection should, this includes Charlotte's Web and the Beverly Cleary classic Henry Huggins.
-From the older favorite Homer Price, to the newer favorite Gooney Bird Greene (both by award-winning authors); from the funny wild-animal stories in Owls in the Family to the poignant farm-animal stories in Mountain Born; from performing penguins in Stillwater to a classroom in Alaska … these are stories that will make your children laugh out loud, that might bring you to tears, and that you and your children will remember for a lifetime.
+From the older favorite Homer Price, to the newer favorite Gooney Bird Greene (both by award-winning authors); from the funny wild-animal stories in Owls in the Family to the poignant farm-animal stories in Mountain Born; these are stories that will make your children laugh out loud, that might bring you to tears, and that you and your children will remember for a lifetime.

 This program also includes a gorgeous book of animal poems.
 If you opt to do Sonlight Science B, there's a nice tie-in with the World of Animals book: so much beautiful animal photography in both!
 Even if you don't do Science B, this is a "don't miss it!" book.